Matinecock, New York

-Matinecock is a village located within the Town of Oyster Bay in Nassau County, on Long Island, in New York, United States.
-The population was 810 at the 2010 census.
+Matinecock is a village located within the Town of Oyster Bay in Nassau County, on the North Shore of Long Island, in New York, United States.
+The population was 847 at the time of the 2020 census.

 History

-Matinecock incorporated as a village on April 2, 1928, in order to gain home rule powers.
+Matinecock incorporated as a village on April 2, 1928, in order to gain municipal home rule powers and be able to better manage local governmental affairs.

 The village is named for the Matinecock Nation, which inhabited much of the area.
-"Matinecock" roughly translates to "the Hill Country," and was the Matinecock Nation's name for much of the area.
+"Matinecock" roughly translates to "the Hill Country," and was the Matinecock Nation's name for the modern-day village as well as for much of the surrounding area.

 In May 1998, Worth Magazine ranked Matinecock as the fifth richest town in America and the richest town in New York.

 Geography

 According to the United States Census Bureau, the village has a total area of 2.7 sqmi, all land.

+The village is bordered to the west by the City of Glen Cove.